influxdata/influxdb-python/README.rst

 InfluxDB-Python is a client for interacting with InfluxDB_.
 Maintained by @aviau (https://github.com/aviau).

 **Help needed:** Development of this library is made by the community and help is needed.
+A co-maintainer would be welcome.
 To contribute, take a look at the issues list of simply contact @aviau.

 .. image:: https://travis-ci.org/influxdata/influxdb-python.svg?branch=master
     :target: https://travis-ci.org/influxdata/influxdb-python